demisto/demisto-sdk/demisto_sdk/commands/common/content/README.md

 # Overview
 The DemistoContentPython Libary is located in `<demisto-sdk repository>/demisto_sdk/commands/common/content`

-ContentPython is a python library used to interact with Demisto Content repository, high-level abstraction.
+ContentPython is a python library used to interact with the Demisto Content repository with high-level abstraction.

 It provides abstractions of Demisto-Content objects for easy access of repository data and additionally allows you to access the Pickled file objects (Yaml, Json) more directly using a pure python implementation.